hortonworks/cloudbreak/docs/openstack_cb_ui.md

 `Minimum cluster size:` the provisioning strategy in case of the cloud provider can't allocate all the requested nodes

 `Validate blueprint:` feature to validate or not the Ambari blueprint.
 By default is switched on.

-`Ambari Repository config:` you can take the stack RPM's from a custom stack repository

 Once you have launched the cluster creation you can track the progress either on Cloudbreak UI or your cloud provider management UI.